-Capacity Shortage Procedures Condition Alert Warning Initiation Load Management Curtailment When generation is not available to meet forecast demand.
+Capacity Shortage Procedures Condition Alert Warning Initiation Maximum Emergency Generation Alert Requested in Operating Plan on prior day.
+When demand is greater than highest normal bid.
+Unit Start-up Notification Alert Placing units in state of readiness When anticipating shortage of operating capacity, stability issues or constrained operations for future periods.
+Primary Reserve Reserve is less than primary requirement.
+Reserve is less than primary requirement but greater than spinning reserve.
+Load Management Curtailment When generation is not available to meet forecast demand.
 Voltage Reduction Estimated reserve is less than forecast spinning reserve requirement.
 Synchronized reserve less than spinning requirement.
 When load relief is needed to maintain tie schedules or relieve transmission constraints.
 Voluntary Customer Load Curtailment Forecasted reserve indicates a probable need for this action.
 When earlier procedures have not produced needed load relief.
 Radio / TV Appeal When earlier procedures have not produced needed load relief.

-Manual Load Dump Reserves are less than largest contingency.
+Capacity Shortage Procedures Condition Alert Warning Initiation Manual Load Dump Reserves are less than largest contingency.
 When earlier procedures have not produced needed load relief.
 Deploy All Resources For events that develop rapidly, requiring all generation and Load Management resources to be dispatched immediately.